Graphegon/Graphony/README.md

 [PostgreSQL](https://postgresql.org).

-Graphony's primary role is to easily construnct graph matrices and manage symbolic names and properties for graphs, nodes, relations and edges, and can be used to easily construct, save and manage graph data in a simple project directory format.
+Graphony's primary role is to easily construnct graph matrices and manage symbolic names and properties for graphs, nodes, properties and edges, and can be used to easily construct, save and manage graph data in a simple project directory format.